 practical things to do to help your community

 The idea of making a difference has always been something that I have been passionate about!
-During my single season, (once I finally got over myself) I found so much fulfillment in being able to devote my time and attention to helping those who God had placed on my heart.
+During my single season, (once I finally got over myself) I found so much fulfillment in being able to devote my time and attention to serving those who God had placed on my heart.
 The elderly in particular is a population that really drives me to action!

 There are so many opportunities in our day to day lives to serve when we open our hearts and listen to the holy spirit!
 We were created to walk alongside God and participate with him in his plans.
 Serving gives us purpose and direction and encourages us to branch out and walk in our spiritual gifts.